 One of the best pet-friendly caravan parks to stay at in the inland city of Charters Towers is the Dalrymple Tourist Van Park, located 2km north of the centre of town.
 The park backs onto a golf course, which is a defacto off-leash area, plus offers pet-friendly cabins.

-The caravan park has both garden view and poolside cabins.
-Both can accommodate up to four guests, with a double or queen bed an pair of bunks, along with a kitchen and bathroom with a shower.
-Contact the park directly to make a booking with your dog.
+The caravan park has poolside, garden view and budget cabins.
+Each can accommodate up to four or six guests, with a double or queen bed and one or two pairs of bunks, along with a kitchen and bathroom with a shower.
+Contact the park in advance to request a pet-friendly cabin, with an additional fee of $10 per pet per night applying.

 Cairns is home to multiple dog-friendly caravan parks, although most of them don’t allow pets inside their cabins.
 If you’re looking for pet-friendly cabins, make a booking with the Cairns Cool Waters Holiday Park.